MFS4711/Hackathon-1-Quiz-Game/README.md

 **Acceptance Criteria:**
 * provide a hint or help button for the user
-* the button displays a hint or solution
+* the button displays a hint or solution.

 ### Could-Have User Stories